inkstitch/inkstitch/collections/_fonts/en/apex_lake.md

 It can be scaled down to 80% (approx. 50mm,  2 inches) and scaled up to 130% (approx 110mm, 5 inches).

 ## Color sorting
 If you embroider several letters, you may wish to color sort.
 It is possible, providing the sorting respects the relative order inside each letter.
-[Voici comment faire](https://inkstitch.org/fr/docs/lettering/#tri-des-couleurs)
+[This is a way to do it](https://inkstitch.org/en/docs/lettering/#color-sorting)